HEL-3950 Master's Thesis in Public Health - 30 ECTS

 - an empiric study based on an existing data set within a chosen field of interest

-- collected new data within a chosen field of interest
+- collecting new data within a chosen field of interest

-- a discussion of a problem based on systematic review of relevant literature
+- a discussion of a problem based on a systematic review of relevant literature

-During this course, the student will take part in mandatory seminars on thesis writing covering topics such as how to find a topic and a supervisor, how to outline the structure, how to best use the library, and how to engage in the writing process.
+During this course, the student will take part in mandatory seminars each semester on thesis writing covering topics such as how to find a topic and a supervisor, how to outline the structure, how to best use the library, and how to engage in the writing process.
 A supervisor will be made available to each student.
-The substantive portion of your thesis should be no more than 30-60 pages (i.e. introduction, all chapters, conclusion and references).
+The substantive portion of your thesis should be no more than 30-60 pages (including introduction, all chapters, conclusion, and references).
 Footnotes are included in the 30-60 pages.
 Not included are preface, table of content, acknowledgements, and appendices.

-The thesis is an independent work, and the topic is of the students own choice within the field of the programme.
-The student must have completed and passed all other courses in the programme (90 ECTS) before the thesis can be handed in.
+The thesis is an independent work, and the topic is of the student's own choice within the field of the program.
+The student must have completed and passed all other courses in the program (90 ECTS) before the thesis can be submitted.

-The master thesis is a mandatory part of the Master Programme of Public Health, it is mandatory to prepare the thesis under supervision from an appointed supervisor, and to attend the master thesis seminars.
+The master thesis is a mandatory part of the Master of Public Health program, and it is mandatory to prepare the thesis under supervision from an appointed supervisor, and to attend the master thesis seminars.

-Through the thesis, the student needs to demonstrate that he/she masters relevant methods that have been demonstrated during the programme, the ability to work independently, demonstrate insight, reflection and maturity within the given field of study.
+Through the thesis, the student needs to demonstrate that he/she masters relevant methods that have been demonstrated during the program, show the ability to work independently, demonstrate insight, reflection, and maturity within the given field of study.